mprib/caliscope/docs/faq.md

 ### Why is the software limited to Windows?

 The sample markerless tracking tool used in this software, Google's [Holistic Mediapipe](https://github.com/google/mediapipe/blob/master/docs/solutions/holistic.md), is configured to run only on Windows and only on CPU.
-It's worth underscoring that it is not my intention to create a complete stand-alone motion capture system, but rather a central processing pipeline with well-defined APIs for video input, tracking algorithms,j and 3D data export.
+It's worth underscoring that it is not my intention to create a complete stand-alone motion capture system, but rather a central processing pipeline with well-defined APIs for video input, tracking algorithms,and 3D data export.
 In this way, third parties can build out the input/output pipeline to create a more comprehensive set of tools.

 While the sample tracking tool may not run on other platforms, the core camera calibration probably will.
 The underlying tools, OpenCV/SciPy/PyQT, are cross-platform, but please anticipate some challenges as this has not been extensively tested.